-- 4. By letter dated August 5, 2013, the complainant appealed to this Commission, alleging that the respondents had denied him access to the requested records, and asked that the Commission order their immediate disclosure and any other relief deemed appropriate by the Commission. - 5.
+- 4. By letter dated August 5, 2013, the complainant appealed to this Commission, alleging that the respondents violated the FOI Act by denying him access to the requested records, and asked that the Commission order their immediate disclosure and any other relief deemed appropriate by the Commission. - 5.
 Section 1-200(5), G.S., provides:

-"Public records or files" means any recorded data or information relating to the conduct of the public's business prepared, owned, used, received or retained by a public agency, or to which a public agency is entitled to receive a copy by law or contract under section 1-218, whether such data or information be handwritten, typed, tape-recorded, printed, photostated, photographed or recorded by any other method.
+"Public records or files" means any recorded data or information relating to the conduct of the public's business prepared, owned, used, received or retained by a public agency, or to which a public agency is entitled to receive a copy by law or contract under section 1-218, whether such data or information be handwritten, typed, taperecorded, printed, photostated, photographed or recorded by any other method.